 2. Mango

-This fiber-rich fruit serves 35% of the RDA of Vitamin A along with a decent amount of B and C vitamins.
+This fibre-rich fruit serves 35% of the RDA of Vitamin A along with a decent amount of B and C vitamins.
 The abundance of skin-friendly vitamins makes it a natural gut cleanser that ensures clear skin.
-What makes it even better are the high levels of phytochemicals that promote anti-aging effects.
+What makes it even better are the high levels of phytochemicals that promote anti-ageing effects.

 3. Watermelon

-This low-cal fruit is more than just a perfect summer treat.
+This low-calorie fruit is more than just a perfect summer treat.
 High in antioxidants and electrolytes, each juicy bite serves Vitamins A, C and B6 with virtually no fat.
-Also, the seeds are loaded with vitamins, minerals and Omega 6 fatty acids so you might want to reconsider throwing away the seeds the next time you tuck into one.
+Also, the seeds are loaded with vitamins, minerals, and Omega 6 fatty acids, so you might want to reconsider throwing away the seeds the next time you tuck them into one.

 4. Grapefruit

-This tropical citrus fruit packs 28% of the RDA of Vitamin A while being additionally rich in Vitamin C. What makes it a healthier pick is its low calorie count and high fiber content that works at controlling appetite.
+This tropical citrus fruit packs 28% of the RDA of Vitamin A while being additionally rich in Vitamin C. What makes it a healthier pick is its low-calorie count and high fibre content that works at controlling appetite.
 Regular consumption of grapefruit can help control insulin levels and prevent diabetes.

 1. Carrot

-When you crave for something crunchy yet nutritious, nothing beats carrots.
-This antioxidant-rich root vegetable is loaded with beta-carotene which when absorbed by body is converted to Vitamin A. Apart from that it is also a decent source of Vitamins B and K.
+When you crave something crunchy yet nutritious, nothing beats carrots.
+This antioxidant-rich root vegetable is loaded with beta-carotene, which when absorbed by the body is converted to Vitamin A. Apart from that, it is also a decent source of Vitamins B and K.

 2. Spinach

-Popeye knew right!
-Loaded with carotenoids, Vitamin K, iron calcium and magnesium, spinach helps control oxidative stress and blood pressure.
-The carotenoids when absorbed by body are converted into Vitamin A that can improve eye health.
+Popeye knew right?
+Loaded with carotenoids, Vitamin K, iron, calcium and magnesium, spinach helps control oxidative stress and blood pressure.
+The carotenoids, when absorbed by the body, are converted into Vitamin A that can improve eye health.

 Sweet potatoes contain high levels of beta-carotene that get converted into Vitamin A on absorption.
 Add to that, they also contain Vitamin C and B6 along with copper, manganese and potassium.
 Besides, they’re also replete with antioxidants that protect against radical damage and chronic diseases.

-Bell peppers or sweet peppers are loaded with pro-Vitamin A that is converted to Vitamin A on absorption.
+Bell peppers or sweet peppers are loaded with pro-vitamin A, which is converted to Vitamin A on absorption.
 Besides, it also contains Vitamins B6, C, K1 and E with exceptionally low calories.
 This can be credited to its high water composition (92%).

-Vitamin E is a fat-soluble antioxidant that mainly strengthens the body’s natural defense and slows the aging process of the cells.
+Vitamin E is a fat-soluble antioxidant that mainly strengthens the body’s natural defence and slows the ageing process of the cells.

 Signs Of Vitamin E Deficiency